• Allergic Reaction/Anaphylaxis

 2. Hold their leg firmly to limit movement.

-3. Encourage use of the auto-injector as prescribed.
+3. Encourage use of the auto-injector or nasal spray as prescribed.

-1. Make sure they hold the auto-injector firmly in place for 3 seconds after a click is heard.
+1. For auto-injector: Make sure they hold the auto-injector firmly in place for 3 seconds after a click is heard.

-7. Give the auto-injector to EMS on arrival.
+6. Give the used medication device to EMS on arrival.

 Allergic Reaction FAQs